tbielawa/bitmath/docsite/source/instances.rst

 The Formatting Mini-Language
 ****************************

-That is all you need to be on your way printing numbers with custom precision.
+That is all you begin printing numbers with custom precision.
 If you want to learn a little bit more about using the formatting mini-language, read on.

 You may be asking yourself where these ``{value:.2f}`` and ``{unit}`` strings came from.
 These are part of the `Format Specification